Course Outline

 Online

-Tutorial/Workshop 1 – The tutorial/workshop involves online engagement (via Zoom).
+Tutorial/Workshop 1 – The tutorial/workshop will be scheduled weekly online and involve the application of learning materials, engagement and interaction with peers and tutors.
 2hrs Week 1 10 times

 Course Topics